MoonGrt/FPGA/Basic/README.md

 ## About The Project

 <p>
-FPGA-Basic is a repository designed to store and organize fundamental modules for FPGA development.
+FPGA is a repository designed to store and organize fundamental modules for FPGA development.
 It provides a modular approach to FPGA design, making it easier to integrate and reuse different hardware components across various projects.
 This repository is particularly useful for both beginners and experienced engineers who need ready-to-use modules in areas such as signal processing, interface drivers, memory management, and general utility functions.
 Each module has been optimized for performance and is thoroughly documented for ease of understanding and integration.
 </p>

 <h4>Structure Overview</h4>